 The Therapeutic Goods Administration (TGA), with the support of the NSW, Victorian and Queensland state governments, commissioned a team to review the available scientific evidence for the use of cannabis medicines in five areas: palliative care, nausea and vomiting, epilepsy, multiple sclerosis and pain.

-Advice developed for medical practitioners includes:
+The guidance developed for medical practitioners is available on the TGA's website and includes:

 - an overview of cannabis medicines